Gerald and Charlene Gallego: Charlene

 On her 18th birthday, Charlene married her first husband, a United States Army soldier, but the marriage was annulled after just one day after the man was deployed thousands of miles away to West Germany.
 Two years later, Charlene married her second husband, a former soldier, who later asserted that Charlene was desperate for a threesome between the pair and a prostitute because she was enamored with lesbian sex.
 During the marriage, Charlene suffered severe lung damage due to breathing in fumes at her workplace, a local food market.
 She later attempted suicide.
-Her husband, being unhappy that Charlene's parents interfered in their relationship, initiated their divorce.
-He later remarked that her parents comforted her by telling her, "He's just another one of those guys who just uses you.
+Her husband, unhappy that Charlene's parents interfered in their relationship, initiated their divorce.
+He later remarked that her parents comforted her by telling her, "He's just another one of those guys who just uses you."

-Charlene next married a soldier whom she described as a "mother's boy;" she soon became bored with him, and they separated.
+Charlene next married a soldier she described as a "mother's boy"; she soon became bored with him, and they separated.
 Soon after she embarked in an extramarital affair with a married man, but this relationship ended after she asked whether the pair might have sex with his wife.
 Charlene attempted suicide after the breakup but survived.
 Not long after, she met Gerald.

 Relationship

 On September 29, 1977, (Note: Other sources report the date as September 10.)
 Gerald and Charlene met in a poker room at the Black Stallion club in Orangevale, California, and he invited her back to his duplex that night.
 The following day, Charlene received a dozen long-stemmed roses and a card reading, "To a very sweet girl – Gerry."
 Within a week she decided to move in with Gerald.
 Charlene acted as the submissive partner in their sadomasochistic relationship, and although she later testified that she detested the experience, Gerald engaged in rough intercourse and sodomy with her.
 Charlene allegedly became enamored by Gerald's machismo and started partaking in his deviant fantasies.

 After the couple had been living together for a few months, Gerald brought home a sixteen-year-old exotic dancer to Charlene, and they had a threesome together.
 Gerald made sure Charlene and the teenager did not touch each other and only touched him, but afterwards when he arrived home from work as a bartender, he discovered that Charlene and the teenager were having sex alone.
-After throwing the teenagers out of an open window in a rage, he beat Charlene.
+After throwing the teenager out of an open window in a rage, he beat Charlene.
 Afterward Gerald refused to have intercourse with Charlene, claiming he had lost his libido and had become impotent; she suspected he was sleeping with female bar patrons and had lost interest in her as a result.

 Eventually, Gerald told Charlene that he required a pair of "sex slaves" to keep him excited.
 This knowledge did not alarm Charlene, however, and she purchased a .25 Automatic pistol in December 1977.
 The following month, Gerald sought to divorce his wife so he could marry Charlene.
 In the summer of 1978, Charlene informed Gerald she was pregnant but was met with dissatisfaction and had an abortion not long after.